 Subsequent Events: The Company evaluates events through the date the financial statements are filed for events requiring adjustment to or disclosure in the financial statements.
-See Note 7, Subsequent Events for additional information.

 New Accounting Pronouncements: In June 2011, the FASB issued additional guidance for the presentation of comprehensive income.
 The new guidance changes the way other comprehensive income ("OCI") appears within the financial statements.
 Companies will be required to show net income, OCI and total comprehensive income in one continuous statement or in two separate but consecutive statements.
 Components of OCI may no longer be presented solely in the statement of changes in shareholders' equity.
 Any reclassification between OCI and net income will be presented on the face of the financial statements.
 The new guidance is effective for the Company beginning January 1, 2012.
 The adoption of the new guidance will not impact the measurement of net income or other comprehensive income.